basganajaah/basganajaah/README.md

 ### Hi there 👋

-- :school: Graduate from High School and Looking for College
 - 🌱 I’m currently Learning Front-End Engineering
 - 📫 How to reach me: bandyagaadiansyah@gmail.com
 - ⚡ Fun fact: Ambievert, Accissmus, Adronitis.